algogz/eureka-example/README.md

-An example Eureka setup with a Eureka server and 2 microservices.
+An example Eureka setup with a Eureka server and 2 client microservices.

 # Running